Can Tomato Plants Recover from Frost Damage?

 Well, tomato plants can recover from low-intensity frost damage.
 All you have to do is move the plant away from the frosted area for some time or prune the damaged leaves.
 But if it’s too extensive, you may have to replace them with new plants.

-Please keep reading to find out more on how to save tomatoes from frost and protect them from future damage.
+Keep reading to find out more on how to save tomatoes from frost and protect them from future damage.

 You may also want to read this article on why your tomato plants are not growing.